Home

 About Electronic Filing...

 Electronic filing is the "wave of the future".
-Many services are large enough that HIPAA is requiring them to submit their claims electronically.
+Many services are large enough that HIPPA is requiring them to submit their claims electronically.
 Other smaller services, who are eligible to submit their claims on paper are being pressured to submit electronically for the convenience of the insurance industry.

 Electronic filing is a complicated industry that must be flexible enough to meet the needs of the thousands of insurance carriers nation-wide.
 For those who have been submitting claims to Medicare and Medicaid, the standardization promised by HIPAA simply has not yet occurred.
 Ambulance claims make up an extremely small percentage of the medical insurance claims, and as such are often misunderstood and thus mis-processed by the carriers.
 In many cases (including many Medicare and Medicaid carriers) poorly documented and non-standardized requirements are imposed for ambulance claims submissions that if not complied with can result in confusing refusals without explanation.